 Please note that your rights listed above are subject to certain exemptions and exceptions.
-For more information regarding our CCPA policies, please visit the Bank’s California Consumer Residents portal within the main Privacy page of our website.
+For more information regarding our CCPA policies, please visit the California Consumer Privacy Act link on the Agreements & Disclosures page of our website.
 To learn more about the CCPA, visit the California Attorney General’s CCPA portal.

 Notification of Changes